pingcap/docs-cn/ticdc/integrate-confluent-using-ticdc.md

 1. Deploy a TiDB cluster with TiCDC included.

-    In a lab or testing environment, you can deploy a TiDB cluster with TiCDC quickly by using TiUP Playground.
+    In a lab or testing environment, you can deploy a TiDB cluster with TiCDC included quickly by using TiUP Playground.

     ```shell
     tiup playground --host 0.0.0.0 --db 1 --pd 1 --kv 1 --tiflash 0 --ticdc 1